jumbosushi/ubc-rmp/README.md

 2. Open Chrome and go to `chrome://extensions`
 3. Enable Developer Mode via a toggle
 4. Unpack the extension by selecting the cloned dir

-## Maintainer

-I'll be graduating soon, so looking for someone who's interested in maintaining this!
-If you're interested please send a short intro to `yatsushi@alumni.ubc.ca` with your GitHub link

-***Update***
-The maintainer of this app has been transferred to [Eric1015](https://github.com/Eric1015).
-He will be updating the data and adding new features to the app in the future.

 ## Why?